List of Philippine National Railways stations: East West Line (rapid transit)

 The PNR East West line, or MRT Line 8, is a proposed rapid transit line in Metro Manila in the Philippines, generally running in an east–west direction along the Radial Road 7 and a portion of the Radial Road 8.

 The line serves 11 stations on 9.4 kilometers (5.8 mi) of line.
 The rails are mostly elevated and erected either over or along the roads covered, with sections below ground.
-The western terminus of the line is the Quiapo station infont of Quiapo Church, while the eastern terminus of the line is the Diliman station along Commonwealth Avenue in Barangay Old Capitol Site, Quezon City.
+The western terminus of the line is the Hidalgo station infont of Quiapo Church along Quezon Boulevard, while the eastern terminus of the line is the UP Diliman station along Commonwealth Avenue in barangay U.P.
+Campus, Quezon City.